 Some options to consider are:

-• Radiologic technologist: Radiologic technologists take X-rays to be interpreted by physicians.
-The position requires graduation from an accredited school, and certification is required.
+Radiologic technologist: Radiologic technologists interpret X-rays for physicians.
+The position requires graduation from an accredited school and certification.
 Some states also require licensing.

-In the University of Sydney's Life, Health and Radiation, you'll learn more about the benefits as well as risks of radiation.
-In particular, you'll learn how scientific and medical discoveries like X-ray radiation has improved and prolonged billions of lives.
+In the University of Sydney's Life, Health and Radiation, you can learn more about the benefits as well as risks of radiation.
+In particular, you'll explore how scientific and medical discoveries like X-ray radiation have improved and prolonged billions of lives.

 Editorial Team